the-engine-room/library/_books/rainforest-tech.md

 ## Introduction

-This site is an introduction (or 'primer') to using technology to monitor and share information on rainforest issues, land rights and indigenous rights.
+This is an introduction (or 'primer') to using technology to monitor and share information on rainforest issues, land rights and indigenous rights.

 It is the product of a partnership between [Rainforest Foundation Norway](http://www.regnskog.no/en/) and [The Engine Room](https://theengineroom.org)